ccalboni/milan-for-tourists/README.md

 If you're travelling to Italy you have tons of places to visit before feeling the need to add Milan to your list.
 In the unfortunate (according to some) case you're going to visit this big city, here you can find some useful information and tips curated by locals that may make your staying more pleasurable.

-Since this guide can't cover everything, feel free to ask on Reddit by [paging me](https://www.reddit.com/user/tekanet/) or posting a question to [/r/Italy](https://www.reddit.com/r/italy)
+Since this guide can't and won't cover everything, feel free to ask on Reddit by [paging me](https://www.reddit.com/user/tekanet/) or posting a question to [/r/Italy](https://www.reddit.com/r/italy)

 ## Getting around